Kiran-Grewal/clean-up-gmail/README.md

 # clean-up-gmail
-Automatically deletes promotional emails with expired coupons and promotional emails older than a month using Gmail API.
+Automatically deletes promotional emails with expired coupons or offers and promotional emails older than a month using Gmail API.

 ## Installation
 1. Clone the repository: